Engine rebuilding and remanufacturing, know the difference.

 How do you know if the engine is, rebuilt or remanufactured?

-Be sure to ask the installer before you commit.
+Be sure to ask the installer, before you commit.
 Warranty for a rebuilt engine is normally provided, only by the local installer.
 And, is usually short in duration.
-A remanufactured engine should carry a nationwide or regional guarantee; backed by the engine maker for a longer period.
+A remanufactured engine, should carry a nationwide or regional guarantee.
+And, is usually backed by the engine maker, for a longer period.

 Are all remanufactured engines, built to the same quality levels?

-For example, of dozens of suppliers in the US; only five are fully certified under Ford Motor Company’s stringent Q-1 program.
+For example, of dozens of suppliers in the US, only five are fully Ford certified.
+And, this is under Ford Motor Company’s stringent Q-1 program.

 How important is the installation process?

 For a good quality remanufactured engine, the chance of a defect is well under 5%.
 The risk of problems can increase to over 50%, however, with improper installation.
-Furthermore, replacing an engine is a skillful and complex task; requiring knowledgeable and experienced people.
-So, be sure to check on the experience of the installer; before investing in a replacement engine.
+Furthermore, replacing an engine, is a skillful and complex task.
+As a result, requiring knowledgeable and experienced people.
+So, be sure to check on the experience of the installer, before investing in a replacement engine.